 Juggling comedian, with plenty of physical humor, stunts, balancing tricks, and audience participation.
 A super entertaining and very funny performance from one of the youngest headliners on the Vegas strip.

-At the LINQ (formerly the Quad), shows at 4pm most days (some exceptions, see site for details).
+At the Paris Las Vegas, shows at 7pm Wednesdays.
 Pricing available online.
 Discounted tickets also available from third-party sellers.

 Two royal twin siblings get separated when the rival fire nation attacks.
 KA is the story of the difficulties the twins face as they fight their way back to each other and take back control of their kingdom.
 You can expect acrobatics, gymnastics, martial arts, tumbling clowns, pyrotechnics, and great music.

-At the MGM Grand, 2015 showtimes Saturday through Wednesday at 7pm and 9:30pm (some exceptions, see site for details).
-Prices available online, discounts for children 5-12, children under 5 not allowed.
+At the MGM Grand, shows Saturday through Wednesday at 7pm and 9:30pm (some exceptions, see site for details).
+Prices available online, children under 5 not allowed.
 Discounted tickets also available from third-party sellers.

 What do you think of these suggestions?
 Got any of your own?
 Leave a comment and let me know.